OfficialAKAIANOINTED/OfficialAKAIANOINTED/README.md

-- 👋 Hi, I’m Anointed Ubongabasi
+- 👋 Hi, I’m Anointed Ubongabasi Akai
-- 👀 I’m interested in Data Analysis,Cyber security and Ethical Hacking.
+- 👀 I am Data Analysis and a project Manager.
+- 🤍 I am proficeint in Structured query Language, Excel, Power bi and Python for Data Analysis.
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I studeied marine Engineering
-- 💞️ I’m looking to collaborate on Python and Ethical Hacking
+- 💞️ I’m looking to collaborate on Python for Data Analysis and other programming languages like SQL
-- 📫 How to reach me you can reach me on my IG; akaianointed and LINKEDIN: Akai Anointed
+- 📫 You can reach me on my IG; akai_anointed and LINKEDIN: Akai Anointed
 - 😄 Pronouns: Akai Anointed
-- ⚡ Fun fact: Loves sleeping
+- ⚡ Fun fact: Loves sleeping and research

 <!---
 OfficialAKAIANOINTED/OfficialAKAIANOINTED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.